serverlessland/serverlessland/content/coldstarts/azure/_index.md

 How Slow Are Cold Starts?
 -------------------------

 The following chart shows the typical range of cold starts in Azure Functions V2, broken down per language.
-The darker ranges are most common 67% of durations, lighter ranges include 95%.
+The darker ranges are the most common 67% of durations, and lighter ranges include 95%.

 {{< chart_interval
     "coldstart_azure_bylanguagewindows"